 “We strive to produce a festival that reflects the fabric of a vibrant jazz community … there is no city of a similar size in America that boasts such a wealth of talented artists as Portland.” – Managing Director Don Lucoff

-In its 11th incarnation (Feb.
-20 – March 2, 2014) the festival will include such headline events as:
+In its 12th incarnation (Feb.
+18 – March 1, 2015) the festival will include a record number of 30 headline concerts, including:

 Performances are held at multiple venues, from the Newmark and Winningstad theaters at Portland’5 Centers for the Arts in downtown Portland, to the acclaimed jazz club Jimmy Mak’s in the Pearl and the historic Aladdin Theater, a former vaudeville house.

 The 2015 festival will include a tribute to Frank Sinatra, celebrating the 100th anniversary of his birth.
 Special performances will include:

 - Grammy Award-winning singer Kurt Elling singing Sinatra with local big band the Art Abrams Swing Machine (Feb.
 20).

 - The Bill Charlap Trio paying homage to the Sinatra songbook with “In the Wee Small Hours” (Feb.
 21).